ch88251/flashcard-app/README.md

 # Flashcard Application

-This is a lightweight flashcard study app built with React (Vite + TailwindCSS) and an SQLite-backed Node/Express API.
+This is a lightweight flashcard study app built with React (Vite + TailwindCSS) and a Postgres database with Node/Express API.

 ## Overview

 ### Purpose
 The app provides a simple study interface (flip front/back) and an admin UI for managing categories and flashcards.
-It focuses on fast local development and easy data management.

 ### Tech stack
 - Frontend: React + Vite, TailwindCSS for styling
 - Backend: Node.js + Express.js
-- Database: SQLite (via `better-sqlite3`)
+- Database: Postgres
-- Local tooling: npm scripts and `concurrently` for running frontend + backend together

-### High-level architecture
-- Frontend (client): React app served by Vite in development or a static build in production.
-It consumes the backend REST API.
-- Backend (server): Express server exposing CRUD API endpoints and using prepared statements against the SQLite database.
-- Database: Single-file SQLite database at `server/flashcards.db` storing `categories` and `flashcards` with foreign key constraints.

 ### Data model
 - `categories`: